FAMIL KHALILOV

 Famil Khalilov is an outspoken critic of the Azerbaijani government, particularly through videos and posts on his social media accounts.
 Due to his paralysis, he uses his feet to operate a computer, which his wife demonstrated with video evidence.

-The authorities claim that police received information that Khalilov was involved in drug trafficking, and during a search of his home in Binagadi district, drugs were allegedly found in a tissue inside a drawer.
+The authorities claim that police received information that Khalilov was involved in drug trafficking, and during a search of his home in the Binagadi district, drugs were allegedly found in a tissue inside a drawer.

 His wife, Kichikkhanim Khalilova, also stated that their rented home in Sulutepe, Baku, never had drugs.
 She believes they were planted by the police: “We never even had tissues in that colour in the house.
 The police brought it, placed it, and then took it.
 Later, at the police station, they asked me why I allowed my husband to write such things online.
 I responded that Famil never said anything untrue.”